nf-core/bacass/docs/usage.md

 ### `--assembly_type`

 This adjusts the type of assembly done with the input data and can be any of `long`, `short` or `hybrid`.
 Short & Hybrid assembly will always run Unicycler, whereas long-read assembly can be configured separately using the `--assembler` parameter.

+### `--dfast_config`

+Specifies a configuration file for the [DFAST](https://github.com/nigyta/dfast_core) annotation method.
+This can be used instead of PROKKA if required to specify a specific config file for annotation.
+If you want to know how to create your config file, please refer to the [DFAST](https://github.com/nigyta/dfast_core) readme on how to create one.

 ### `--input`